openvinotoolkit/openvino/docs/IE_DG/InferenceEngine_QueryAPI.md

 @snippet snippets/InferenceEngine_QueryAPI4.cpp part4

+The code below demonstrates how to get memory statistics of `GPU` device:

+@snippet snippets/InferenceEngine_QueryAPI6.cpp part6

 ### GetConfig()

 The method is used to get information about configuration values the executable network has been created with: